EPCCed/eidf-docs/docs/services/securevirtualdesktop/policies.md

 ## End of Life Policy for User Accounts and Projects

-### What happens when an account or project is no longer required, or a user leaves a project
+### What Happens When an Account or Project Is No Longer Required, or a User Leaves a Project

 These will match those of the main Virtual Machine service.
 Please see [EIDF VM Service Policies](../virtualmachines/policies.md#end-of-life-policy-for-user-accounts-and-projects) for details.

-## Backup policies
+## Backup Policies

 The current policy, matching that of the main Virtual Machine service (see [EIDF VM Service Policies](../virtualmachines/policies.md#backup-policies)), is: